gcv-framework/gcv-vacuum-energy/README.md

 https://github.com/gcv-framework/gcv-vacuum-energy

 **Zenodo archive**
-See the record links above for versioned publications.
+See the DOIs listed above for versioned publications.

 **OSF mirrors / registrations**
 Used as archival redundancy and immutable timestamped snapshots of selected releases.